arachnetech/homebridge-mqttthing/README.md

         "getHeatingThresholdTemperature": "<topic used to report 'heating threshold temperature' (optional)>" },
-    "heatingCoolingStateValues": "<array of values to be used to represent Off, Heat, Cool and Auto respectively (optional)>", "temperatureDisplayUnitsValues": "<array of values to be used to represent Celsius and Farenheit respectively (optional)>"
+    "heatingCoolingStateValues": "<array of values to be used to represent Off, Heat, Cool and Auto respectively (optional)>", "temperatureDisplayUnitsValues": "<array of values to be used to represent Celsius and Farenheit respectively (optional)>", "minTemperature": minimum_target_temperature,
+    "maxTemperature": maximum_taret_temperature
 }
 ```